ART 144 - Digital Photography

 Upon successful completion of the course, the student will:

-- To operate the basic functions of a digital camera.
+- Operate the basic functions of a digital camera.

-- To illustrate digital refinement s to a photographic image.
+- Employ basic photo editing to a photographic image.

-- To manipulate a digital image for the greater creative expression.
+- Manipulate a digital image for greater creative expression.

 Course and Section Search